fusionlanguage/fut/ci.md

 arrayStorage.Fill(0);
 ```

+Array slices can be copied to other arrays and within the same array with
+`sourceArray.CopyTo(sourceIndex, destinationArray, destinationIndex, count)`.

 All reference types (including the dynamic reference) can have the value `null`.
 References might be compared -- this compares the identity of the arrays,
 not their contents: